mikevilla/pokedex/README.md

 * The Pokemon Details page components get their data via props from their parent Pokemon container.
 We could possibly make use of redux to handle the data storage for an individual pokemon but I chose not to here because 2 different pokemon would not be sharing the same individual info.

 ### Testing
-* More tests will be on the way
+* More tests will be on the way.
 * JavaScript Testing Framework is handled with Jest unit tests files located in each component folder file for example Pokemon.test.tsx

 * * *